ahoyfubar/SavageLUBE/README.md

 # Installation

-To install SlogBlocker on MacOS, download and run the SlogBlocker application from the [Releases](https://github.com/ahoyfubar/SlogBlocker/releases/) page.
-It will install the extension.
+To install SlogBlocker on MacOS, download the SlogBlocker application from the [Releases](https://github.com/ahoyfubar/SlogBlocker/releases/) page to a location on your computer such as the Applications folder.
+Run the SlockBlocker application by clicking on the file and selecting Open from the menu.
+MacOS may ask you to confirm.
+Running SlogBlocker will install the extension.
 You'll need to enable the extension in Safari.

 # Uninstallation